RaunakSeksaria/mapcode-viz/algorithms/connected_components.typ

 1. *Seed selection phase* ($s = -1$): Find the next unvisited vertex to start a DFS from.
 If all vertices are visited, reach fixed point.

 2. *DFS expansion phase* ($s >= 0$): Propagate reachability from the current seed by marking all neighbors of visited vertices.
 When no new vertices are reached (fixed point of reachability), increment component count and return to seed selection.

+=== Trace

+The trace visualization below demonstrates convergence to a fixed point through iterative application of $F$.
+Each iteration either selects a new seed vertex or expands the reachability from the current seed, showing how $x in X$ converges from the initial state $rho(n, m, "adj")$ to a fixed point where all components are counted.

 #let inst = (
   n: 6,